"The School of Rehabilitation Therapy will lead and inspire positive changes

 All eligible candidates must hold a 4-year baccalaureate degree with minimum second-class standing from a recognized university.
 Our applicants come from a number of fields of study; most commonly students have kinesiology or psychology degrees, while others have general science or arts backgrounds.

-We consider your cumulative converted GPA for all years of undergraduate university study.
-Our students typically have a GPA of 75% or higher.
+We consider your cumulative converted GPA on a 4.0 scale for all years of undergraduate university study.
+Our students typically have a GPA of 80% or higher.

 - Letter of Intent

 - Two Confidential Reference Forms (downloadable from ORPAS website)

 For students who have lived in an English speaking country for less than three years, you must have one of:

 - TOEFL with a minimum score 94 (iBT) with scores in the following ranges: reading – high (22-30); listening – high (22-30); speaking – good (26-30); writing – good (24-30).

 - MELAB with a minimum score of 80

 - IELTS with a minimum score of 8